docelic/amber-introduction/README.md

 post "/registration", RegistrationController, :create
 ```

-By convention, standard HTTP verbs (GET, HEAD, POST, PUT, PATCH, and DELETE) should be routed to standard-named methods on the controllers &mdash; `show`, `new`, `create`, `edit`, `update`, and `destroy`.
+By convention, standard HTTP verbs (GET/HEAD, POST, PUT, PATCH, and DELETE) should be routed to standard-named methods on the controllers &mdash; `show`, `create`, `edit`, `update`, and `destroy`.
 However, there is nothing preventing you from routing URLs to any methods you want in the controllers, such as we've seen with `index` above.

 Websocket routes are supported too.